training & EDUCATion

 Applicable to: All Trail Associations

 Field sessions provide invaluable hands-on learning opportunities for participants to become familiar with current professional building standards, management strategies and crucial safety protocols.
 Choose from any of the modules below or we can work with you to customize a session that includes a combination of skills.

 Maximum participants: 6

 Trail Alignment & Construction

 Trail & Structure Assessment

 MARK WOOD - INSTRUCTOR

-He has created a systematic approach to assess structure including effective replacement strategy and a summarized series of guidelines and standards.
-In 2015 Mark worked with Forest Management students at British Columbia Institute of Technology (BCIT) to develop best practices for site restoration and ecological revitalization.
-He continues to work with BCIT students to create effective resource management strategies including evolving assessment protocols.
-Most recently, Mark worked extensively with Tara Llanes Industries to develop Adaptable Trail Design Guidelines and is on the cusp of releasing construction schematics for advanced TTFs and Advanced Design principles.
+Mark has created a systematic approach to assess structure including a summarized series of guidelines and standards.
+Working with Forest Management students at British Columbia Institute of Technology (BCIT) in 2015, Mark collaborated to develop best practices for site restoration and ecological revitalization.
+He continues his work to create effective resource management strategies including evolving assessment protocols.
+Most recently, Mark worked with Tara Llanes Industries to create barrier free Adaptable Trail Design Guidelines which can be found HERE.
+Most recently, Mark has released construction schematics for advanced TTFs and a field guide for Advanced MTB Construction & Design principles.

 Continually refining the principles of the Trail Triage system, his work continues to advance management strategies in the outdoor resource sector.
 Creator of the Sustainability Equation concept, his work ensures a comprehensive and relevant perspective to create long term strategies that seek balance, as evidenced in his body of work.